 I always start out with the 320, but if it’s not cutting through the cloudiness fast enough, I drop to a 180 followed by the 320, 500, etc. for about two minutes per disk.
 In my opinion, you will get way better results if you use a few more grits and keep them as close together as possible.

-Typically your last step, polishing with the 3000 polishing disc, is what takes away that last bit of cloudiness.
-It’s extremely important to be patient with this step and even use an extra disc if you are not getting the desired results, although I don’t typically find that necessary.
+Typically, your last step, polishing with the 3000 polishing disc, is what takes away that last bit of cloudiness.
+It’s critical to be patient with this step.
+Use an extra disc if you are not getting the desired results, although I don’t typically find that necessary.

 I like to go one step further and polish the headlights with Delta Kits Premium Polishing Compound and a rotary polisher, such as the Makita model that we use in our shop, right before I apply Infinity 4.1.
-Many people don’t find this additional step necessary, but it does take your end results to the next level.
-This is very important when only restoring a headlight on one side to match the look of a new one on the other side.
+Many people don’t find this additional step necessary, but it does take your results to the next level.
+This is essential when only restoring a headlight on one side.
+The lens needs to match the look of a new one on the other side.

-Remember: Every step of the sanding process is important for the best possible results, so it’s important not to skip steps or to rush steps until you are getting the desired results.
-Once you are achieving great results consistently you can start experimenting, but I follow the exact same procedure every time with the exception of sometimes starting with the 180 for really tough coatings.
+Remember: Every step of the sanding process is important for the best possible results.
+So, it’s important not to skip steps or to rush steps until you are getting the desired results.
+Once you are achieving great results consistently you can start experimenting.
+But I follow the same procedure every time except for starting with the 180 for really tough coatings.